XenonTheInertG/GSI-Workshop/README.md

 # Features
 - Easy to use.
 - Customizable.
 Chose your own custom ErfanGSIs tool, chose build type (A only or AB or both), and many more.
-- Deploy ported GSI to sourceforge & github releases
+- Deploy ported GSI to sourceforge,github releases & wet transfer
 - Send notifications on telegram with informations about the latest build.

 # Requirements